 There’s also a privately-owned Grandfather Mountain attraction that requires an entry fee.
 It ranges from $9 for kids ages 4-12 to $20 for seniors and $22 for adults, and proceeds help to support their conservation initiatives.

 In return, you can access additional hiking trails, visit the Nature Museum and Wildlife Habitats, and soak in stunning scenic views via the 228-foot Mile High Swinging Bridge.

-7. Otter Falls Trail
+7. Hike the Otter Falls Trail

 One of our favorite Blue Ridge Parkway waterfalls, Otter Falls is located halfway between Banner Elk and Grandfather Mountain in the town of Seven Devils, which is best known for snow tubing in winter.